Master of Science in Clinical Rehabilitation and Mental Health Counseling

-The program maintains a recommended ratio of FTE students to FTE faculty (12:1) and student headcount to advisor ratio (20:1) and an individual supervision equivalency (6:1) for students in their clinical/fieldwork placements.
+The program maintains a recommended ratio of FTE students to FTE faculty (12:1) and an individual supervision equivalency (6:1) for students in their clinical/fieldwork placements.
 The program has four full-time, tenure-track, faculty who teach the CACREP based curriculum.

 The estimated cost for tuition and fees to attend the program (based on nine credits per semester) is approximately $2,700 for in-state residents and $7,500 for out-of-state residents.
 Available types of financial aid include student loans, graduate/research assistantships, and tuition waivers, and scholarships.
 The program also works closely with Disability Support Services to assist students who qualify for the provision of reasonable accommodations so they may more fully participate in all aspects of their program.

 Graduates of the program have found employment in state and federal agencies; community-based rehabilitation and mental health centers; hospitals and rehabilitation facilities; schools and universities; and other private and public social service organizations.

 Applicants seeking admission to the Master of Science in Clinical Rehabilitation and Mental Health Counseling must submit all application materials to the Office of Graduate Studies by the current graduate catalog deadline dates.
 No applications will be considered until all required information arrives at the Office of Graduate Studies.
 Application materials include: